Carl Panzram: Return to the US

-After his return to the U.S., he thought of becoming a professional hitman using the pistol he obtained in the Congo.
-In 1922, he had the gun fitted with a silencer by the Maxim Silent Firearms Co. in Hartford, Connecticut.
-But when he test fired it later, he found that the weapon still made a great deal of noise, much to his disappointment.
-"If that heavy calibered pistol and the silencer had only worked as I thought it would, I would have gone into the murder business on a wholesale scale," he wrote years later.
 Panzram asserted he raped and killed two small boys, beating one to death with a rock on July 18, 1922, in Salem, Massachusetts, (Note: The Massachusetts victim was identified as Henry McMahon who was found on Highland Ave dead of injury to skull fracture on right side and base due to violence.) and strangling the other later that year near New Haven.
 (Note: New London, Connecticut, police announced in October 1928 they were unable to corroborate Panzram's confession, but in August 1923, a crime scene consistent with Panzram's description was discovered near New Haven.
 The Connecticut Bridgeport Telegram published reports on the decomposed unknown victim remains found on August 10 (p.1) and August 11, 1923 (p.10).
 Another report of the murdered victim appeared in the Connecticut newspaper The Day.
 The Connecticut victim was killed by strangulation; because of the condition of the remains the Coroner ordered "John Doe" buried August 11, 1923.
 The John Doe had brown hair, was estimated to be approximately 20-years-old, measured 5 ft 7 in, and weighed around 150 lb.
 He wore a striped brown suit and had a chauffeur's cap under one arm.
 The cause of death was determined to be strangulation via a belt drawn tightly around the neck.
 A handkerchief with a wad of cotton inside had also been tied around his mouth.
 Two wounds on the victim's chest were initially mistaken for gunshots but were later theorized to be injuries caused by the killer's shoes when holding the victim down.
 Panzram confessed to the murder in 1928, claiming that he had lured the victim into the woods before sexually assaulting and strangling him.
-Panzram stated that the victim was a 16-year-old Jewish boy who wore thick glasses and that he enjoyed killing the victium because John Doe was the son or nephew of a Brooklyn NY policeman.
+Panzram stated that the victim was a 16-year-old Jewish boy who wore thick glasses and that he enjoyed killing the victim because John Doe was the son or nephew of a Brooklyn NY policeman.
 A first degree murder warrant was issued for Panzram, but proceedings were interrupted when he murdered a prison guard the following year, for which he was subsequently executed.)
 After his murder spree in Salem, Panzram worked as a night watchman in Yonkers, New York, north of Manhattan, at the Abeeco Mill factory.
-In Providence, Rhode Island, he stole a yawl and sailed to New Haven, seeking victims to rob and rape, and boats to steal.
-In June 1923 he stole two yachts: in Larchmont, New York he stole the yacht of Dr. Charles Paine.
-The boat was found a short time later off the coast of New Rochelle, New York; Panzram had lost rudder control and smashed the craft onto the rocks.
-In New Rochelle, Panzram stole a yacht belonging to the local police chief.
-He picked up a 15-year-old boy named George Walosin and promised him a job on the boat, but instead sodomized him.
+In Providence, Rhode Island, he stole a 38-foot yawl from a marina and sailed to New Haven, seeking victims to rob and rape, and boats to steal.

+In June 1923 at Larchmont, New York he stole the yacht of Dr. Charles Paine.
+The boat was found a short time later off the coast of New Rochelle, New York.
+Panzram had lost rudder control and smashed the craft onto the rocks.
+In New Rochelle, Panzram burglarized the Police Commissioner's yacht moored off Premium Point and stole a .38 caliber handgun from its galley.
+He picked up a 15-year-old boy named George Walosin and promised him a job on the yawl, but instead raped him.